AcademicsDec 22, 2020

 That the MHS daily schedule was revamped three years ago, and more changes were envisioned, made moving away from the existing schedule easier.
 The move away from Advanced Placement (AP) courses paved the way for even more reimagining.
 The pandemic forced that hand.

-“In the spring, we triaged and adjusted on the fly,” notes Dean Alberti.
-“We learned a great deal from that, but we knew that for the fall we had to be intentional and explicit in how we scheduled and how we approached the curriculum.
-These changes are short-term, and our schedule will not look the same post-pandemic, but we are learning a lot, and there are some elements that could remain.”
+“In the spring of 2020, we triaged and adjusted on the fly,” notes Dean Alberti.
+“We learned a great deal from that, but we knew that for the fall of 2020 we had to be intentional and explicit in how we scheduled and how we approached the curriculum.
+These changes were short-term, and our schedule does not look the same post-pandemic, but we learned a lot, and there are some elements that could remain.”
 A student-centered schedule, asynchronous use of time, and more meeting time with advisors come to mind.